 - Mini M&Ms: You can use any M&Ms, but I recommend mini so there’s more in each bite.
 If the M&Ms are larger, such as peanut M&Ms or peanut butter M&Ms, roughly chop them first.
 If desired, grab an extra 2 Tablespoons of M&Ms and press a few into the top of each cookie when they’re warm from the oven.
 This is purely for looks!

 The cookie dough is pretty soft, so make sure you take the time to chill it in the refrigerator.
 The cookies will spread into puddles otherwise.
+If you don’t have time to chill the dough, I recommend making these soft baked M&M cookie bars instead.

 After chilling, roll the cookie dough into balls and bake: